Skip to main content

 Why choose TERA Environnement for your cleanroom contamination control?

-Our laboratory has over 20 years’ experience in cleanroom contamination control, and boasts high-performance analytical equipment for the analysis of a wide range of organic and inorganic chemical contaminants present in air or on surfaces at trace levels.
+Our laboratory has over 20 years’ experience in cleanroom contamination control, and is backed with high-performance analytical equipment for the analysis of a wide range of organic and inorganic chemical contaminants present in air or on surfaces at trace levels.

 Find out why you should choose our laboratory to help you control contamination in your cleanroom: